Fundamentals of diving

 Why should all divers want a good profile?

 A good profile streamlines a diver to minimize drag through the water.
-Because streamlining reduces the effort required to move through the water, it lowers a diver’s air consumption rate and lengthens his dives.
-A diver in good profile keeps his fins slightly elevated, which avoids stirring up sand, silt and other bottom sediments.
+Because streamlining reduces the effort required to move through the water, it lowers a diver’s air consumption rate and lengthens their dives.
+A diver in good profile keeps their fins slightly elevated, which avoids stirring up sand, silt and other bottom sediments.
 Elevating the fins helps to prevent damage to coral and other delicate aquatic life from accidental fin kicks.
 However, the most important reason that divers should care about their profile is that it allows them to have better control of all aspects of their diving.

 Why is control important for every diver?

 Every diver should work towards total automatic control of their position and movements in the water.
-A diver with poor control must divide his attention between the struggle to remain stable and other important tasks such as buddy awareness, depth and time monitoring, as well as gas management.
+A diver with poor control must divide their attention between the struggle to remain stable and other important tasks such as buddy awareness, depth and time monitoring, as well as gas management.
 Any distraction from these life-sustaining tasks can be dangerous.
 Such a diver will be unable to focus on the more pleasant aspects of diving.
 They will fail to master complicated tasks such as photography, compass navigation and DSMB deployment, because they lose control of their buoyancy and position every time they shift their attention to another activity.

 How does a good profile improve a diver’s control?